Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Abstract

 Reducing the readout duration speeds up cycles and reduces decoherence errors that accumulate while qubits idle, but it also lowers the number of collected photons, making measurements noisier and more error-prone.
 This tradeoff leaves neutral atom systems stuck between slow but accurate readout and fast but unreliable readout.

 We show that image denoising can resolve this tension.
 Our framework, \oursnspace, uses explicit denoising using image translation to reconstruct clear signals from short, low-photon measurements, enabling reliable classification at up to $1.6\times$ shorter readout times.
-Combined with lightweight classifiers and a pipelined readout design, our approach both reduces logical error rate by up to $35\times$ and overall QEC cycle time up to $1.77\times$ compared to state-of-the-art CNN-based readout for Cesium (Cs) Neutral Atom arrays.
+Combined with lightweight classifiers and a pipelined readout design, our approach both reduces logical error rate by up to $35\times$ and overall QEC cycle time up to $1.77\times$ compared to state-of-the-art convolutional neural network (CNN)-based readout for Cesium (Cs) Neutral Atom arrays.